Jenniferazeng/hyphenateinc.github.io/pages/web/web_relationship.md

 ### Agree to add as a friend

-Call acceptInvitation method to agree to add friends, the sample code is as follows:
+Call acceptInvitation method to agree to add contact, the sample code is as follows:

 ``` javascript
 conn.acceptInvitation('username')